1andreh/-SP24-IXD256-AndrewHuang/final_assignment/shark-robot-documentation-final.md

+_

 Explain your process of prototype development including all applicable aspects such as hardware (electronics), firmware (MicroPython code), software (HTML/CSS/JavaScript or other code), integrations (Adafruit IO, IFTTT, etc.), enclosure and mechanical design.
 Use a separate subheader for each part:

+Hardware

+List all the separate hardware components used in your project and briefly explain what they do.
+To create a list with markdown syntax, use -, *, or + characters with each line of text:

+item 1
+item 2
+etc.
+Include a schematic diagram image (hand-drawn is OK) showing all the wiring connections between the M5Stack AtomS3 board and other components.

+In addition, include at least one photo showing your hardware wiring.
+This can be several close-ups with the goal of showing how the wiring connections are made.
+_